djalbat/the-occam-user-manual/getting-started.md

 If you simply go ahead and double click on the icon then you will have to configure MacOS manually and this process can be fiddlesome to say the least.
 Once the IDE is running, right click on the icon in the dock and choose the option to keep it there.

-# Installing the CLI tools
+## Installing the CLI tools

 CLI stands for command line interface and CLI tools are the ones that do not have a GUI, instead running directly from in terminal or command prompt.
 Occam has two, namely a package manager modelled largely on Node's `npm` package manager and called `open`; and a verifier called simply `verify`.
 Installing them both is done by way of `npm` and is easy enough, although there are caveats.

 The first caveat is that if you are using a unixy operating system, and this includes MacOS, then you will probably need to prepend `sudo` to the installation commands.
-The reason for this are that the tools are installed globally and the default directory for globally installed `npm` packages, whcih is what both of these tools are, is restricted.
+The reason for this are that the tools are installed globally and the locally for globally installed `npm` packages, whcih is what both of these tools are, is restricted.
-Prepending `sudo` to the install commands therefore ensures that the installation can go ahead desptie this.
+Prepending `sudo` to the install commands therefore ensures that the installation can go ahead.
-There is an argument that says that you should not use such a location and instructions can be found on the Internet to configure `npm` to use another.
+There is an argument that says that you should not use such a location and instructions can be found on the Internet to configure `npm` to use others.
-But, in all honest, if you trust the package then it is not worth the bother.
+However, in all honesty, if you trust the package in question then it is not worth the bother.
 It is far easier to just prepend `sudo` and have done with it.

-Moving on, to install the `open` package manager execute the following command in a terminal or command prompt, leaving off the `sudo` as you see fit:
+Moving on, to install the `open` package manager execute the following command in a terminal or command prompt, leaving off the `sudo` as necessary:

 ```
 sudo npm install --global occam-open-cli@latest